VladimirBuslayev/fire-chicken/docs/CURRENT_STATE.md

 ## Current version

-Version: v0.1.4 — Gate 1 enrichment read-model (SQL pending Supabase deployment)
+Version: v0.1.4 — Gate 1 enrichment read-model (deployed and validated)

 Illustrated is currently deployed at: